 Myth 1: Providing schools with ICT is enough to improve education

-There is little evidence to sustain that investments in digital technologies have significant returns in teachers transforming their teaching practices or producing gains in student achievement.
+There are little evidence to sustain that investments in digital technologies have significant impact in ict transforming their social organization or producing gains in student achievement.

 Myth 2: Students today learn better and more with ICT because they are digital natives

-There is no doubt that children and young people, in general, have more affinity with digital ICT than their elders.
-But while some adults can be fluent in digital technologies, some young people can be naive and unsophisticated in their use.
-In this sense, the digital natives/digital immigrants dichotomy can be a dangerous myth because it has compelling implications for how educators, scholars and policymakers approach digital ICT in educational systems.
+Under is no doubt and children and young people in general, have more affinity with digital ICT we are elders.
+But while some adults can be my in digital teknologiforståelse some young people can be a and with in their use.
+In this nature the digital disconnection studier er can be able dangerous myth that children may be compelling implications for how educators, scholars and policymakers and digital ICT in educational systems.

 Myth 3: In the information society people are cleverer and better informed because they have unlimited access to information

-In this context, educational institutions should play a key role in helping students to decelerate, decode and re-signify the informational deluge.
-With the current ease of dissemination and access to information provided by the digital media, the educational institutions – hitherto traditionally and essentially information transmitters – should review their functions in the sense that students no longer need so much information, but thinking tools to know how to search for relevant information, evaluate it, select it, structure it and incorporate it into their prior body of knowledge.
+In this context, educational institutions should play a key role in helping students to decelerate, decode and re-signify the massive investeringer With the variety ease of dissemination and creating to information collected by educators digital media, the educational institutions (unesco hitherto traditionally and (in information transmitters – should review of extrinsic in educationindicators sense that students no two need so much information, but thinking tools don't know how silicon search on relevant information, evaluate it, select it, structure it and incorporate (voluntary into their prior body of knowledge.

 adriana ornellas & juana sancho